2018-2019 Academic Catalogs

 Following the probationary semester, the ATPSC will review the candidate’s status.
 This review will include, but will not be limited to: grade point averages, dispositions, recommendations from faculty, and the previous probation history.
 The ATPSC will change the candidate’s status to fully admitted, or will drop the student from the Athletic Training Program.
 The candidate will be informed of the decision at the end of the semester.
 A student dropped from the Athletic Training Program will be dropped from clinical courses.

 Student grievances would be taken up with the Preceptor.
-If the preceptor is not able to reconcile the problem, the issue should be brought to the Program Director, followed by the Chair of the Teacher Education and Human Performance Department, then the Dean of the College of Education and Health Sciences.
+If the preceptor is not able to reconcile the problem, the issue should be brought to the Program Director, followed by the Chair of the Teacher Education and Human Performance Department, then the Assistant Vice President for Academic Affairs.

 Procedure for Re-admittance to the Athletic Training Program